 The lower house in the Russian Federal Assembly is the State Duma.
 It is the more powerful house, so all bills, even those proposed by the Federation Council, must first be considered by the Duma.
 However, the Duma's power to force the resignation of the Government is severely limited.
 It may express a vote of no confidence in the Government by a majority vote of all members of the Duma, but the President is allowed to disregard this vote.

 The Duma has 450 members who are known as deputies.
-Formerly seats in the Duma were elected half by proportional representation (with at least 5% of the vote to qualify for seats) and half by single member districts.
-However, President Putin passed a decree that from the November 2007 election all seats are to be elected by proportional representation with at least 7% of the vote to qualify for seats.
-This 7% threshold is one of the highest in Europe and, by introducing this, Putin eliminated independents and made it effectively impossible for small parties to be elected to the Duma.
-Also the registration process for candidates in elections is complicated, so that only very few of the parties that want to field candidates are allowed to do so.
-All these points have been highlighted by critics of the Russian system of politics.
+Originally seats in the Duma were elected half by proportional representation (with at least 5% of the vote to qualify for seats) and half by single member districts.
+However, President Putin passed a decree that from the November 2007 election all seats were to be elected by proportional representation with at least 7% of the vote to qualify for seats.
+This 7% threshold was one of the highest in Europe and, by introducing this, Putin eliminated independents and made it effectively impossible for small parties to be elected to the Duma.

 Under the original 1993 constitution, elections were held every four years but, in November 2008, the constitution was amended to make the Duma's term five years.
-The last Duma election was held in December 2011, so the next one is to be held in December 2016.
-Turnout in that election was only 60%.
+The last Duma election was held on 17 to 19 September 2021, so the next one is die in late 2026.

 The Duma is headquartered in central Moscow, a few steps from Manege Square.